zerkotin/extjs-intro/cmd.md

 sencha cmd

-a sencha command will look like:
+A simple sencha command will usually look like:
 `sencha [category] [command]`

-example:
+Example:
-`sencha app build`
+`sencha app build` //will compile the app at the current folder

 the options are as follows: